symfony/symfony-docs/cookbook/controller/error_pages.rst

 ``app/Resources/TwigBundle/views/Exception/error404.html.twig`` template to
 display a special page for 404 (page not found) errors.

-Symfony uses the following algorithm to determine which template to use:
+Symfony2 uses the following algorithm to determine which template to use:

 * First, it looks for a template for the given format and status code (like ``error404.json.twig``);